vrushit/Simple-Chat-System-in-Java/README.md

 Run both the Files at a time.

-Open Firest the Server file or Server mode.
+Open First the Server file or Server mode.